 Different Parts of a Dress Shoe

-Let’s begin with the common terms associated with shoes:
+Let’s begin with the most common terms associated with dress shoes:

 If you’re wondering which part holds your foot in place, it’s this thing called the ‘upper’.
 In a more direct description, the ‘upper’ is the entire covering of the shoe.